 We use Google Analytics, already mentioned to track these social shares.

 We use this Google service to prevent spam abuse of our contact forms and our login page.
 This service may use your IP address to verify if you are a human on the Site.
 Learn more.

 We use Cloudflare DNS and CDN to improve the performance of the Site.
 Information from our website to your browser and vice-versa may be transmitted through the Cloudflare network.
-Jake Symons (our data protection officer) and Cloudflare have entered into an Enterprise Subscription Agreement to ensure any data is processed under their GDPR and privacy policies.
+Jake Symons, Managing Director, and Cloudflare have entered into an Enterprise Subscription Agreement to ensure any data is processed under their GDPR and privacy policies.